 Created in June 1959 by voters, the Greater Boise Auditorium District is dedicated to promoting economic activity and growth in the Boise area.
 Its purpose, as outlined in Idaho Code, Title 67, Chapter 49 is to “serve the public need and promote the prosperity, security, and general welfare” of the District’s residents.
 To that end, the District is authorized to build, operate, maintain, market, and manage public auditoriums, exhibit halls, convention centers, sports arenas and similar facilities.

 In 1990, the Greater Boise Auditorium District completed construction of Boise Centre— the District’s first operating entity and Idaho’s largest convention facility.
-In September 2016, the District celebrated the opening Boise Centre East, the first of a multi-phase expansion designed to attract larger conventions and events.
+In 2017, a multi-phase Boise Centre expansion project was completed adding much needed square footage to accommodate larger conventions and multiple events simultaneously.

 Board of Directors